Menu

 Temples Sicily

 The surrounding area is also magnificent, especially Scala dei Turchi, a huge, impressive white cliff with a breathtaking view of the sea.
 However, due to erosion, it is now forbidden to climb the cliff.
+If you wish, you can take a boat trip.
 You can also visit the many vineyards around the town and why not sample some of the local wines.

 Scala Turchi Sicily